teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 Comments in FsLex are still nontrivial but more manageable since their presence does not affect FsYacc at all, thanks to the lexer/parser separation.

-Farkle ignores whitespace by default with an option to disable. __In fact, automatic whitespace handling was one of the features that FParsec didn't have and prompted Farkle's creation.__ It also supports adding both line and block comments in a grammar with just one line of code.
+Farkle ignores whitespace by default with an option to disable.
+It has first-class support for both line and block comments in a grammar, by writing just one line of code.
 Furthermore, more complicated symbols that match a regex (called _noise symbols_) can be automatically ignored (such as pre-processor pragmas).

 ### Parsing speed